Skip to main content

 Neurons within the arcuate nucleus of the hypothalamus, specifically Kisspeptin-Neurokinin B-Dynorphin (KNDy) neurons, are central to regulating GnRH pulsatility.
 These neurons receive extensive input from various brain regions involved in sleep-wake regulation.

-Disruption of SWS, a hallmark of quality, directly impairs the optimal pulsatile release of GnRH.
+Disruption of SWS, a hallmark of poor sleep quality, directly impairs the optimal pulsatile release of GnRH.
 This impairment translates to a blunted nocturnal surge of luteinizing hormone (LH) and, consequently, endogenous testosterone.
 While TRT bypasses endogenous testicular production, the broader neuroendocrine environment shaped by sleep still matters.

 The pituitary gland’s responsiveness to GnRH, and the Leydig cells’ sensitivity to LH (even if suppressed by exogenous testosterone), are influenced by the overall neurochemical milieu.
 For instance, alterations in gamma-aminobutyric acid (GABA) and glutamate neurotransmission, which are critical for sleep regulation, can indirectly affect hypothalamic neuronal activity and downstream hormonal signaling.